-The HRSA website describes this program/fund as the “RHC COVID-19 Testing Program,” whereas the terms and conditions on HHS describes this program/fund as the “Rural Testing Relief Fund.”
+The funds distributed in May 2020 are referred to the “RHC COVID-19 Testing Program” on the HRSA website whereas the terms and conditions on HHS describes this program/fund as the “Rural Testing Relief Fund.”

 What is a “TIN organization” in this context?

-“TIN organization” means the healthcare organization associated with the Tax Identification Number (TIN) that received funds for Rural Health Clinic COVID-19 Testing Program.
+“TIN organization” means the healthcare organization associated with the Tax Identification Number (TIN) that received funds for both programs.